Alerovere/HoloceneVerticalMovements/Second revision/README.md

 ### RSL versus Time plots
 This script is written to extract localized RSL predictions from GIA models and compare them to RSL observations under user-selected uplift or subsidence scenarios.

-These scripts were prepared for the revised version of *Bender et al. (Climate of the Past Discussions)*, available at this link: https://doi.org/10.5194/cp-2019-63

 If you use this work, please consider citing this paper: